Azelaic acid topical Side Effects

 In addition to its needed effects, some unwanted effects may be caused by azelaic acid topical.
 In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor as soon as possible if any of the following side effects occur while taking azelaic acid topical:Rare
+If any of the following side effects occur while taking azelaic acid topical, check with your doctor or nurse as soon as possible:Rare

 - White spots or lightening of treated areas of dark skin—in patients with dark complexions, although usually not lightened beyond normal skin color